Battle of Heliopolis (1800): Battle

-Consequences
+Aftermath

-The losses of the French in the battle of Heliopolis remained very small.
+The losses of the French in the battle remained very small.
 There were only about 600 French casualties.
-There were about 9,000 casualties on the Ottoman side.
+There were around 9,000 to 10,000 casualties on the Ottoman side.
 Kléber had managed to save the seemingly desperate situation, at least for the time being.
-He was also able to quell the uprising that erupted in Cairo.
+He was also able to quell the uprising that erupted in Cairo and retook the city.
 The position of the French was further strengthened with Kléber's recruitment of local auxiliaries and his alliance with his former enemy Murad Bey.
 However, Kléber was assassinated later that year and his successor, Jacques-François Menou, was considered a much weaker leader.